jejaquez/hexray/README.md

 - 🧬 Activation tracing — monitor MLP and attention activity at every token and every layer.
 - 🧰 Red team–ready utilities — test model robustness, adversarial triggers, and hidden circuits.

-Whether you're reverse engineering LLMs or probing safety risks in frontier models, HexRay gives you a scalpel and headlamp for exploring LLM internals with precision.
+Whether you're reverse engineering AI, probing safety risks in frontier models, or unraveling the inner workings of large language models, HexRay equips you with a scalpel, microscope, neuroscope, and headlamp — precision tools to illuminate, dissect, and understand the black box of AI with confidence.

 ---